I am a scribe but not a Pharisee – that is, I am a Christian scribe.

-The scribes and Pharisees were opposed to Jesus and His teaching.
+In Jesus’ day, the scribes and Pharisees were opposed to His teaching.

 Jesus accused them of hypocrisy: ‘Woe unto you, scribes and Pharisees, hypocrites! because you close the kingdom of heaven against mankind: for you neither go in yourselves, neither do you allow those entering to have entered’ Mat 23:13.

 He also exposed the inadequacy of the teaching of the scribes and Pharisees and taught that ‘except your righteousness shall exceed the righteousness of the scribes and Pharisees, you shall certainly not enter into the kingdom of heaven’ Mat 5:20.

 Opposing such scribal teaching, Jesus asserted the truthfulness and reliability of His own teaching in His repeated refrain: ‘truly, I say to you’, used 77 times in the four Gospels.
 His self-confident authority is seen repeatedly throughout the four Gospels.
 This astonished His audience at the end of His Sermon on the Mount: ‘And it came to pass, when Jesus had ended these sayings, the people were astonished at His doctrine, because He taught them as one having authority, and not as the scribes‘ Mat 7:28-29.

 So how did the scribes teach?
 They appealed to ancient authorities and drew their own credibility and authority from their ability to do so.
 One may hear similar rabbinical preaching to the present hour on the internet.
 The scribes were scholars who interpreted Jewish law by their familiarity with ancient authorities.

 Jesus cut through all this because their biblical exegesis was wrong.
 In the Sermon on the Mount Jesus repeatedly contradicted the scribes and their appeal to these ancient authorities upon which they relied.